 - If you would like support with creating a business plan check out our Start Up Guide.
-You can also book virtual enterprise consultations via Careers Gateway.
+You can also book virtual enterprise consultations via Handshake

 How can I get some positive experience during this time?

-- Remember that the library remains open virtually and has a range of online journal resources and e-books that you can access.
-This is a good time to study and further develop your independent learning skills.
+- This is a good time to study and further develop your independent learning skills.

 - You may want to learn about a new topic.
 FutureLearn offers free short online courses on a range of topics delivered by universities around the world, including the University of York.
-The Open University also has a range of free online courses, including Developing career resilience and Just graduated, what next?
+The Open University also has a range of free online courses, including Developing career resilience and (for graduates of 2020) Just graduated, what next?